Heeral1808/coconut-milk-soft-serve/recipe.md

 8.now turn its side again and again for 5 to 10 mins

-9.take the the ziplock bag containg the coconut mixture, and you soft serve is ready!
+9.take the the ziplock bag contaning the coconut mixture, and you soft serve is ready!